 A small business that is not a corporation is classified as one of these business types and will to file their taxes with these forms (with some exceptions in individual U.S. states).

 Sole Proprietorship: the default business type if no other business type is registered with a state.
 A sole proprietorship pays income taxes on the owner’s personal tax return.
 A Schedule C (Profit or Loss for a Small Business) is used to calculate the business profit, which is included with other income on the individual business owner’s Form 1040.

 Partnership: registered with a state and consists of several partners.
 They file an information tax return on Form 1065 and individual partners receive a Schedule K-1 showing their share of the partnership’s profits or losses.
 Schedule K-1 income or loss is included along with the partner’s other income on their Form 1040.

-Limited Liability Company (LLC): not a taxing form for federal income tax purposes.
-A single-member (one person) LLC pay income taxes as a sole proprietorship.
-A multiple-member LLC pays income taxes as a partnership.
+Limited Liability Company (LLC): There are no additional tax forms to file as an LLC. .
+A single-member (one person) LLC pays income taxes as a sole proprietorship.
+A multiple-member LLC files and pays income taxes as a partnership.

 Don’t Forget Self-Employment Taxes

 Don’t forget as a small business owner you must pay self-employment taxes (Social Security/Medicare Taxes).
 You can calculate this with your tax software program or your tax preparer.

 Your taxes can be filed online by e-filing your return or you can process your tax return by mail.
 On the last page of your Form 1040, there is the address you can use to for mailing your tax return to the IRS.